 EL Department Chair

-I enjoy teaching students from all over the world, including the United States.
+I enjoy teaching students from all over the world.
 I earned my BA in French and Spanish from Villanova University, then taught middle school students in for six years.
 After obtaining a MA in ESOL/Bilingualism from the University of Maryland, I went on to teach elementary EL students in Baltimore City.
 I have been teaching English Language Learners at the high school level since moving to Loudoun County in 2000.
 I am a wife, and mother of three, and I love teaching!

 In this course, EL students develop their listening, speaking, reading, and writing skills in the language of mathematics.
 They will develop pre-Algebra skills in preparation for Algebra I. A variety of small group activities are used to meet the current needs and level of each student.